Here are a few frequently asked questions that I get from friends, family, and readers.

 To me natural living means:

-- eating a real food diet and using plants (herbs, essential oils, etc) for wellness instead of pharmaceuticals.
+- eating a real food diet and using plants (herbs, essential oils, etc) for prevention and wellness instead of pharmaceuticals whenever possible.

-- using less paper and more reusable items
+- using fewer disposable and more reusable items.